enzo-project/enzo-e/doc/source/devel/param.rst

 2. Modify the pup routine of :cpp:class:`!EnzoMethodHeat` and the ``PUP::able`` migration constructor to properly handle the newly added member-variable

 3. Modify the main constructor of :cpp:class:`!EnzoMethodHeat` to initialize ``my_param_`` based on the value parsed from the parameter file.
-   The constructor of :cpp:class:`!EnzoMethodHeat` is passed a copy of an instance of :cpp:class:`!ParameterAccessor`, in an argument ``p``.
+   The constructor of :cpp:class:`!EnzoMethodHeat` is passed a copy of an instance of :cpp:class:`!ParameterGroup`, in an argument ``p``.
    To access the value specified in the parameter-file, you would probably invoke one of the following expressions (based on the expected type of the parameter):

    - ``p.value_logical("my_param", false)`` if the parameter is expected to specify a boolean value and if it defaults to a value of ``false`` when the parameter is not specified.